Student Spotlight: Rita Kuzmenko

 “I had to take a low-level algebra class to prepare me for the college math course required in the Fast Track program.
 My son was in seventh grade when I was taking my algebra course, and it seemed that I was one step ahead of him and was able to help him in algebra.
 After dinner each night, the kids and I would sit at the dining room table and do our homework.
 Those are great memories for me, as it was a wonderful way for us to spend time together and help each other.
 Also, the kids couldn’t complain about doing homework as they saw me doing homework as well.”

-Kuzmenko graduated with her Associate in Arts degree in 2007.
-From there she attended Boston University through their online degree completion program and received a Bachelor of Arts in Interdisciplinary Studies degree.
-She then began her graduate program at Purdue University as part of the first group of students in the online Master’s of Education in Learning Design and Technology program, earning her degree in 2013.
+After graduating with her Associate in Arts degree, Kuzmenko attended Boston University through their online degree completion program and earned a Bachelor of Arts in Interdisciplinary Studies.
+She then completed the graduate program at Purdue University as part of the first group of students in the online Master of Education in Learning Design and Technology program.

-Kuzmenko is working with Cantata Adult Life Services in Brookfield to create a new tele-health program.
-She also started her own company, Gentle Technology Guidance, which provides technology support to seniors.
+Kuzmenko now runs her own company, Gentle Technology Guidance, which provides technology support to seniors.

 “My focus is to help seniors learn how to use and be comfortable with the technology they have and help them choose products they are interested in,” she said.
 “Some of the services I have provided so far are helping seniors create, read and send emails.
 I taught one customer how to switch between her DVD player and television.
 I’m giving regular lessons for a couple on their Mac.
 I’ve performed computer clean-ups, hooked up Wi-Fi routers and reset passwords on modems.
 I’ve instructed customers on how to use their cell phones, e-readers and tablets.”